harnamc/home-blink/README.md

 # Home Blink Service

 This project is a Python application designed to interact with Blink devices.
+Currently, it updates the thumbnails of all camera in the Blink account.

 ## Prerequisites